PrestaShop/ADR/0017-backward-compatibility-promise.md

 PrestaShop is committed to follow the [SemVer convention](https://semver.org/), which states that backward incompatible changes are only allowed in major versions.

-Only exceptional circumstances (e.g. fixing a security issue) can allow introducing backward incompatible changes in minor or patch versions.
+Only exceptional circumstances (e.g. fixing a security issue, critical bug, ...) can allow introducing backward-incompatible changes in minor or patch versions.
 Whenever this happens, the maintainer team will make sure to provide a clear list of the affected components.

-The following lines detail or backward compatibility promise, and describe what changes are allowed or not in minor or patch versions.
+The following lines detail our backward compatibility promise, and describe what changes are allowed or not in minor or patch versions.
 Further restrictions (or allowances) might be added in the future.

 ### Packages